 The Convention on Cluster Munitions was adopted by 107 countries on 30 May 2008 in Dublin, Ireland.
-The convention was opened for signature on 3 December 2008, and as of 28 March 2011 had 108 signatories, and had been ratified by 55 states.
+The convention was opened for signature on 3 December 2008, and as of 20 March 2014 had been joined by 113 states and had 84 States Parties.
 The convention entered into force on 1 August 2010, six months after the 30th state submitted its instrument of ratification.

 Under the Convention on Cluster Munitions States Parties will be obligated to: